otto-de/api-guidelines/api-guidelines/rest/hypermedia/link-relation-types/rules/must-document-link-cardinality.md

 ---
-type: MUST
 id: R100063
 ---

-# document link cardinality
+# MUST document link cardinality

 ::: info Info
 This rule applies to APIs that have to comply with [REST maturity level 3](@guidelines/R000033).